Franck1333/TravelKit_RPI/README.md

  - Future features
 ```
 assistant_audio.py 		: I would like to develop an Audio Assistant that tell the User important informations
-sifflet_numerique.py 		: I would like to develop a numeric whistle that can be usefull in case of avalanche or flood to locate the user fast as possible in this kind of cases
+sifflet_numerique.py 		: I would like to develop a numeric whistle that can be usefull in case of avalanche or flood to locate the user the fast as possible in this kind of cases
 ```
 #### Files in "/TravelKit_RPI/General/"
 - Usefull and common informations